jgheithcock/heithcockdotcom/_posts/scavengerhunts/2017-ghostly-christmas/index.md

 >
 > _&ldquo;Sigh.&rdquo;_
 >
-> _&ldquo;I saw him hidding luggage in the restricted section of the library.&rdquo;_
+> _&ldquo;I saw him hiding luggage in the restricted section of the library.&rdquo;_

 In the restricted section (the secret bookshelf to my office), there is a box that the Harry Potter books came in that is made to look like a trunk.
 Inside you find your present!